BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

   unit.

 * You do not see units that are :ref:`Draft (Never Published)` or :ref:`Visible to Staff Only`.
-To see these units, you must use Preview mode as described in :ref:`Preview Course Content`.
+To see these units, you must switch back to Instructor view or use Preview mode as described in :ref:`Preview Course Content`.

 * You can access the Instructor Dashboard, which has features and reports that help you run your course.